 Don’t ever compare your insides to other people’s outsides, and always stay humble.
 When your head begins to swell, your mind stops growing.

-Recently, I have come to the realization that we are not human beings having a spiritual experience, but spiritual beings having a human experience.
-Just know that if God were small enough for you to truly understand, God wouldn’t be big enough to take care of all of the things God needs to handle in your life.
+We are not human beings having a spiritual experience, but spiritual beings having a human experience.
+Just know that if God were small enough for you to truly understand, God wouldn’t be big enough to take care of all the things God needs to handle in your life.
 Have faith.
 Trust God.

 At the first sign of trouble, go to God first.
 The will of God will never take you where the grace of God won’t protect you (though your second call should be to a parent).
 They say, “Nothing will happen today that you and God can’t handle.”
 They are right.

 You will face challenges and setbacks over the next several years.
 Remember that despair is only a visiting moment, hope is always around the corner.
-I have learned that the difference between intention and decision is that intention is followed by more intentions.
+Pain in life is certain.
+Suffering is optional.
+The difference between intention and decision is that intention is followed by more intentions.
 Decision is followed by action.
 Always take action.

 Never confuse pleasure with happiness.
 Trust me, there’s a difference.
 Ladies, always know that “no” is a complete sentence.